-Rate of Room Rent.-The rate of room rent varies from \$36.00 to \$54.00 per semester.
+Estimate of Expenses.-This is an estimate of expenses for one semester of eighteen weeks.
+The rate of room rent varies from \$36.00 to \$72.00 per semester.
 Specific prices are listed under Living Accommodations.

-Incidental fee (Includes Activity Fee and Student Council Fee)\$ 49.75 Board, if all meals are taken in the college cafeteria Board may be more or less than this amount, depending on the needs of the individual student.
-126.00 Room Rent 38.00 Books and supplies approximately Other expenses The above estimate does not include laundry, clothe personal spending money.
-30.00 15.00 es, and
+Board varies according to the individual needs of a student.

+Incidental Fee\$ 4 45.00

+Activity Fee 4.75

+Board, if all meals are taken in the college cafeteria 15 50.00

+Board may be more or less than this amount, de-

+pending on the needs of the individual student.

+Room Rent36.00 to 7 72.00

+Books and supplies approximately 30.00

+Miscellaneous class fees 10.00

+The above estimate does not include laundry, clothes, and personal spending money.